PraseedaSasankaPisipati/DataMiners/README.md

 2. Sowjanya
 3. Zahra

-### Data Sets
+### Data Sets Priorities

 1. Excess Deaths

- This data set helps us in evaluating the cause of deaths in various states and increase the heath consoiussness among the people.
+ This data set helps us in evaluating the cause of deaths in various states and increase the heath consciousness among the people.
+We are interested to know the causes and educate our family members from the findings we get from this data

 2. Nebraska Crime

- Helps us to evaluate the safety measures in a state as internatioanl students and also ensure our parents that we live in a safe state peacefully
+ The crime information is always of interest to the people living in that particular state.
+It helps the individuals in taking necessary precautions as and when required.
+Also helps us to evaluate the safety measures in a state as internatioanl students and also ensure our parents that we live in a safe state peacefully

  3. Software Engineering Teams